schfranz/remote-control/walkthrough.md

 ```
 _you have my changes locally, but again, they're not on github; push the changes to github_

-Now, if you check your directory, you have my changes (the attendance list, `attendance.txt`) in your local.
+Now, if you check your directory, you have my changes (the attendance list, `attendance.md`) in your local.
 You can push these to remote using all the same steps as before.

-Add your name, year, and field to `attendance.txt` and push it to your remote.
+Add your name, and year to `attendance.md` and push it to your remote.

 ## No such thing as bad PR